 Flu season is right around the corner and public health officials are concerned.
 They fear that influenza infections on top of COVID-19 could be a deadly combination.
-That’s why they are urging people to get their flu shots early.
+That’s why they are urging people to get their flu shots now.
 With adequate immunization, we might be able to avoid a bad flu season.

 What We Must Do:

 Americans have been less rigorous than people in some other countries about face masks and staying home.
 In summary, we will still need to get our flu shots and practice all possible preventive measures to avoid BOTH influenza and COVID-19.
 The CDC urges people to get their flu vaccinations now, along with maintaining everyday precautions like staying home when ill, washing hands frequently and covering coughs and sneezes effectively.
 Otherwise, it could be a very bad flu season indeed.

 In 2019, the pattern of infection was atypical.
 The season started early, with the less debilitating influenza B dominating.
 Before flu season finished, however, all eyes were on COVID-19 as it spread around the world.
 Telling the difference between these two diseases can be difficult, but when a person has both at the same time, they may become extremely ill (European Journal of Case Reports in Internal Medicine, April 20, 2020).
 While COVID-19 vaccines are more effective than flu shots, it still makes sense to maximize protection.
 In addition, using simple physical measures like extra-careful hand washing should help protect us against both infections.